Submissions

 Appendix

-Supplementary materials that are excluded in the main body of the paper may be included in the appendices.
+Supplementary materials that are excluded in the main body of the paper may be included in an appendix.
 These include derivations of equations and details of algorithms.
-Appendices should be used only when advanced technical details are essential to the paper.
+An appendix should be used only when advanced technical details are essential to the paper.
+An appendix should be placed at the end of the paper after the References section and it should start on a new page.

 References